 History of Pre-Modern Japan

-In this course we will review the major themes and events of modern Japanese history from the Meiji Restoration (1868) to the present.
-Through reading a variety of primary texts, historical analyses, and literature, as well as watching films, we will explore the formation of the modern Japanese nation-state, Japan’s colonial project in East Asia, 1920s mass culture, the question of Showa fascism, and Japan’s unique postwar experience, from occupation to high-growth and the “lost decade” of the 1990s.
-We will pay particular attention to the relationship between changes within Japan and larger global trends.
-3 hrs. lect./disc.
+This course reviews the major events and enduring questions of modern Japanese history beginning with the Meiji Restoration (1868) up through the Allied Occupation (1945-1952) following Japan’s defeat in World War II.
+Through a variety of materials, including novels, philosophy, historical essays, and films, we will explore the formation of the modern Japanese nation-state, the “invention of tradition” in constructing a modern national identity, Japan’s colonial incursions into East Asia, 1920s mass culture, the consolidation of fascism in the 1930s, and the transwar legacies of early postwar Japan.
+We will pay particular attention to the relationship between transformations within Japan and larger global trends.
+AAL HIS SOC

 Tokyo: Between History and Utopia